Skip to content

 Visual Identity Fundamentals

-Logo, typography, color palette, photography style, packaging — these are the building blocks.
-We cover what works in jewelry branding (hint: restraint), common mistakes (too many fonts, inconsistent photography), and how to create a cohesive visual system without hiring a $50K agency.
+Logo, typography, color palette, photography style, packaging.
+These are the building blocks.
+What works in jewelry branding (hint: restraint), common mistakes (too many fonts, inconsistent photography), and how to create a cohesive visual system without hiring a $50K agency.

 04